Best acupuncture pen

 - Electronic: This popular style of pen works by stimulating your muscles with a light electrical current.

-- Laser: Laser acupuncture pens work by focusing low-energy laser beams onto the affected area.
+- Laser: Laser acupuncture pens focus low-energy laser beams onto the affected area.

 - Manual: Manual acupuncture pens resemble a stylus and have no electronic components.
 You manually massage the acupoints in your body with this type of acupuncture pen.